Franky1/Streamlit-docx-converter/README.md

 *Disclaimer*: The conversion is done using a headless version of **LibreOffice**.
 As we all know, there are some compatibility issues between LibreOffice and Microsoft Office.
 Therefore, the conversion might not be perfect and may fail in some cases.
-Especially if you convert a Microsoft Word document to PDF.
+Especially if you convert a Microsoft Word document and/or the document is more complex.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://franky1-streamlit-docx-converter-streamlit-app-n67qvo.streamlit.app/)

 ## Status

-> Work in progress - Last changed: 2023-02-16
+> Demo application is working - Last changed: 2023-02-17

 ## Description

 Trying to evaluate the best way to convert docx to pdf in a headless environment.
 The goal is to use this in a docker container.
 It seems that **libreoffice** is currently the best option, but it is not easy to install in a docker container.

+## Issues

+- [ ] Currently there is an issue after deleting temporary files.

 ## ToDo